webaverse/docs/CONTRIBUTING.md

 All change should be made on the `wip` branch with pull requests against `master`.

 1. Ensure that any changes to copy do not contain grammar or spelling mistakes.
+2. Check that your writing is free of regional spellings, idioms, or slang.
+Documentation should follow the Oxford English standard as it is the  preferred standard for technical writing that targets an international audience.
-2. Verify that any updated or removed links have their references in other documents updated or removed.
+3. Verify that any updated or removed links have their references in other documents updated or removed.
-3. If a new page is being added, verify that it matches the format and styling of existing pages.
+4. If a new page is being added, verify that it matches the format and styling of existing pages.
-4. Update the table of contents in the README.md to reflect any new or removed pages, or changes to an existing pages title.
+5. Update the table of contents in the README.md to reflect any new or removed pages, or changes to an existing pages title.
-5. Once you have confirmed the above items, create a new pull request that merges your changes in the `wip` branch into the `master` branch.
+6. Once you have confirmed the above items, create a new pull request that merges your changes in the `wip` branch into the `master` branch.

 Once the pull request is submitted it will automatically be flagged for review by a project maintainer.
 If any additional changes are required to pass review, the maintainer will note the change requests using Githubs review workflows.